Wall Street shifts bets to big pharma as COVID-19 vaccine race progresses

 (Reuters) - Wall Street is moving some bets on COVID-19 vaccines to large pharmaceutical companies with robust manufacturing capabilities, signaling that a love affair with small biotech firms might be ending after the sector’s best quarter in almost 20 years.

-Early signs of the shift came Wednesday, when positive data for one of Pfizer Inc’s <PFE.N> COVID-19 vaccine candidates sent shares of the large U.S. drugmaker up more than 3%.
-Shares of its partner on the vaccine, Germany's BioNTech SE <22UAy.F>, have been flat on the data.
+Early signs of the shift came Wednesday, when positive data for one of Pfizer Inc’s COVID-19 vaccine candidates sent shares of the large U.S. drugmaker up more than 3%.
+Shares of its partner on the vaccine, Germany's BioNTech SE, have been flat on the data.

-Although the news had little effect on shares of Pfizer’s large rivals in the vaccine race, smaller peers Moderna Inc <MRNA.O> and Inovio Pharmaceuticals Inc <INO.O>, both of which have previously shown promising COVID-19 data of their own, ended down more than 4% and 25%, respectively.
+Although the news had little effect on shares of Pfizer’s large rivals in the vaccine race, smaller peers Moderna Inc and Inovio Pharmaceuticals Inc, both of which have previously shown promising COVID-19 data of their own, ended down more than 4% and 25%, respectively.
 Inovio partially rebounded Thursday.

-For the week so far, shares of bigger players in the vaccine race, such as Johnson & Johnson <JNJ.N> and Merck <MRK.N>, have also outperformed Inovio and Moderna.
+For the week so far, shares of bigger players in the vaccine race, such as Johnson & Johnson and Merck , have also outperformed Inovio and Moderna.

 Some of the selling was likely driven by end-of-quarter profit-taking, locking in dizzying gains in an otherwise turbulent market.
 Moderna and Inovio shares have risen nearly 200 percent and 540 percent in the year-to-date, respectively, greatly eclipsing gains for large pharmaceutical companies.